johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Appendix PPL.A - Part 61 Private Pilot Training Requirements.md

-## Appendix A - Part 61 Training Requirements

 **Solo Requirements for Student Pilots:**
 [[FAR 61.87 Student Solo Reqs]](d) *Maneuvers and procedures for pre-solo flight training in a single engine airplane.*